opengsn/docs/javascript-client/advanced.md

 const asyncApprovalData = async function (relayRequest: RelayRequest) {
   return Promise.resolve('0x1234567890')
 }
-const provider = RelayProvider.newProvider( {
+const provider = RelayProvider.newProvider({
             provider: web3.currentProvider,
             config,
-            overrideDependencies:{ asyncApprovalData })
+            overrideDependencies:{ asyncApprovalData }
+          })
 ```

-## Tweaking Relay selection algoritm
+## Tweaking Relay selection algorithm

-Below are some functions (passed in `overrideDependencies`, like asyncApprovalData, above) that allows you to customize the
+Below are some functions (passed in `overrideDependencies`, like `asyncApprovalData` above) that allows you to customize the
-relay selection algoritm
+relay selection algorithm

 ### Custom Relay Score Calculation

 By default, relays are sorted based on the following algorithm:
-- calculate the gas fee the relayer requests.
+- calculate the gas fee the relay requests.
 - sort lower fee first.
-- if a relayer failed a transaction lately, lower its score so it moves to the end of the list.
+- if a relay failed a transaction lately, lower its score so it moves to the end of the list.

 It is possible to override this score calculation, by providing `scoreCalculator` function. see [DefaultRelayScore](https://github.com/opengsn/gsn/blob/release/src/relayclient/KnownRelaysManager.ts#L25) for the default
 implementation.

-### Filter out relayers
+### Filter out relays

 * `pingFilter` function let you filter out relays based on the ping response.
-The default [GasPricePingFilter](https://github.com/opengsn/gsn/blob/release/src/relayclient/RelayClient.ts#L48) filters out relayers that require gasPrice higher than client's allowed gas.
+The default [GasPricePingFilter](https://github.com/opengsn/gsn/blob/release/src/relayclient/RelayClient.ts#L48) filters out relays that require gasPrice higher than client's allowed gas.